ignite/cli/docs/docs/guide/04-nameservice/01-init.md

 ## Results

-The Ignite CLI scaffold command has done all of the work for you!
+The [`ignite scaffold module`](https://docs.ignite.com/cli#ignite-scaffold-module) command has done all the work for you!

 - The `nameservice` module was created in the `x/nameservice` directory.
 - The `nameservice` module was imported into the blockchain in the `app/app.go`